 She needs to know right from the start of their relationship what he is expecting of her.
 Whether he will try to require her to have children, to be a servant, or be bent to his will.
 All of these things she refuses.
 Walsh ends with stanza with the short phrase,

 O lover I refuse you!

 If he intends any of this list of things for her, she has no interest in him.
 All of these possible features of their relationship that she mentions have existed throughout time in traditional marriages between men and women, the woman bending to the will of the man, and living her life only as he sees fit.
-This first stanza may seem obvious to the reader, that these elements of a relationship, in the modern world, are inherently wrong to demand, but as the poem continues they become deeper and perhaps less straight forward.
-The poem could be read both by 18th century men and women, and 21st, and still make a meaningful impact.
+This first stanza may seem obvious to the reader, that these elements of a relationship, in the modern world, are inherently wrong to demand, but as the poem continues they become deeper and perhaps less straightforward.
+A Woman to Her Lover could be read both by 18th-century men and women and 21st, and still make a meaningful impact.

-The second stanza of the poem is five lines and speaks on two different possible aspects of a relationship that the speaker feels like she needs to address.
+The second stanza of A Woman to Her Lover is five lines and speaks on two different possible aspects of a relationship that the speaker feels like she needs to address.
 The first is one that is still very prevalent in today’s world.
 She tells him,

 …if you think to wed with one from heaven sent